 Initiate Print On Demand Branded Merchandise

-Have you ever boastfully wore a custom t-shirt carrying a community’s name or logo?
-In contrast to the branded swag merchandise and goods that are distributed for free at trade exhibitions, tube stations and conferences, community merchandise is really loved and praised by its loyal fans.
+Have you ever boastfully worn a custom t-shirt carrying a community’s name or logo?
+In contrast to the branded swag merchandise and goods that are distributed for free at trade exhibitions, tube stations, and conferences, community merchandise is loved and praised by its loyal fans.
 For people to purchase your branded goods, they must feel like they belong to an exclusive club, a community of people governed by specific values or interests, not simply some fans blindly chasing a trendy brand.

 CouchSurfing Store is a splendid example of community monetization.
-Lined with custom mugs, journals, t-shirts and other items that are helpful for its travellers community, CouchSurfing Store is striking two nails with one hammer.
-Firstly, it presents its community an opportunity to display their gratitude and loyalty, a means to identify themselves as “couchsurfers” and something to join over with fellow adventurers – in other words, it is entertaining its community.
+Lined with custom mugs, journals, t-shirts, and other items that are helpful for its traveler’s community, CouchSurfing Store is striking two nails with one hammer.
+Firstly, it presents its community an opportunity to display their gratitude and loyalty, a means to identify themselves as “couch surfers” and something to join over with fellow adventurers – in other words, it is entertaining its community.

 Build A Membership Site